Taming the Unicorn

 I did not know at the time, though, that it wasn't real.
 I was susceptible to sinful suggestions that were projected into my mind because there was sin in my heart.
-If instead I had said, "You know, this is all a lot stupid nonsense and I rebuke you in the Name of Jesus," I am sure that what was happening would have taken a different turn.
-I probably would have recovered from my illness a lot quicker.
+If I had said to the phantom, "You know, this is all a lot stupid nonsense and I rebuke you in the Name of Jesus," I am sure that what was happening would have taken a different turn and I probably would have recovered from my illness a lot quicker.

 Since those days, I have learned to put my imagination to much better use.
 It is not all imagination that the Bible condemns; only wicked imaginations.
 Our imagination is a gift from God, given as a tool to help bring forth His Kingdom.
 It is no wonder that satan works so hard at making Christians fearful of using it, lest they should be criticized and tagged as flakes.

 Generally, Christians are scared silly to read between the lines of the Bible because they fear accusations of adding to it, even if their insights or conjectures do not diminish the Bible in any way.